nickshoe/asyncapi-php-template/README.md

+> # DISCLAIMER
+>
+> This project is not production-ready.
+I'm actively developing it and any issue and/or PR are welcome.

 # asyncapi-php-template

 An [AsyncAPI Generator](https://www.asyncapi.com/tools/generator) template for scaffolding publisher/subscriber (or producer/consumer, or wathever) PHP applications, with a focus on type safety and polymorphism.